fletchermoore/fps-inspector/README.md

 2.  then yarn start

-## For reference, steps to make vue-veutify-typescript-secure-electron application
+## For reference, steps to create a generic vue-veutify-typescript-electron application

 Had a difficult time getting everything working, so below is included for reference for future projects.
 May not be the cleanest way to accomplish this setup.